replicata

 3

-Mocks lie.
-They give you clean, uniform chunks on a predictable cadence.
+Mocks give you clean, uniform chunks on a predictable cadence.
 Real SSE streams are bursty, occasionally malformed, sometimes disconnect mid-message.
 Replicata makes the real ones your dev loop.

 Replicata never automates the real app, never fires events into it, never scrapes or redistributes data.
 It's a DevTools-grade passive tap on your own browser session — you drive, it observes.